SergeGordts/CapitaSelectaStargan/README.md

 **Research Topic**

-• Applying StarGAN to FFHQ Data: A Comparative Study with Original StarGAN Results on Facial Attribute Transformations
+• StarGAN generalization assessment on facial attribute transformations

 **Research Aim**

-• The aim of this research is to investigate the effectiveness of the StarGAN model in generating attribute-based transformations on new, high-quality datasets.
+• The aim of this research is to investigate the effectiveness of the StarGAN model in generating attribute-based transformations on a new dataset.
 Specifically, the study applies StarGAN trained on CelebA (128x128 resolution) to images from the Flickr-Faces-HQ (FFHQ) dataset and evaluates the model’s ability to generate two specific transformations.